iconsumeplutonium/personal-website/src/content/projects/Axon.md

 ---
 title: 'Axon'
-description: 'A graph based note-taking app, where each node is a markdown editor, and each edge visualizes connections between notes.'
+description: 'A graph based note-taking app, where each node is a markdown editor, and each edge visualizes connections between notes.
+Quarter-long group software engineering project.'
 image:
     url: '/images/GitHub.webp'
     alt: 'GitHub wallpaper'